paulg44/running_log/README.md

 # Running Log Overview

-I will aim to create a running log with an authenticated log in using Devise and be able to search the logs using Ransack
+I will aim to create a running log with an authenticated log in using Devise and be able to search the logs using Ransack.
+You do not have to sign up, you can sign in with the test ID and try the functionality with the provided data.
+Details below.

 # Current Functionality